Evernote Logo

 Evernote Logo History

-The first time after the launch, the Evernote company’s name had a different spelling – with the capital “E” and “N.” This was done to highlight the words in a two-part name and emphasize its purpose the proposed product.
-But later, it lost its old spelling, given by the founder of the company, and the program became simpler to designate.
-It is a cross-platform application for most popular systems, including Windows, macOS, iOS, Android.
-Moreover, the utility exists in three versions: a free one with monthly restrictions, a paid one with canceled restrictions, and a more advanced version.
+The first time after the launch, Evernote’s name was spelled with the capital letters “E” and “N.” This was done to highlight the words in a two-part name and emphasize the purpose of the proposed product.
+But later, it lost the spelling the company’s founder had given it, and the program became easier to identify.
+It is a cross-platform application for the most popular systems, including Windows, macOS, iOS, and Android.
+Moreover, the utility has three versions: a free version with monthly restrictions, a paid version with no monthly restrictions, and a more advanced version.

-The company that created it belonged to computer businessman Stepan Pachikov, who focused on developing utilities for desktop and tablet PCs and portable devices.
-These were ritePen (a handwriting recognition tool) and EverNote (a web scraping and note-taking product).
-There is also a Windows version that saves notes on an “endless roll of paper.”
+The company that created it was owned by computer businessman Stepan Pachikov, who focused on developing desktop, tablet, and portable utilities.
+These were RitePen (a handwriting recognition tool) and Evernote (a web scraping and note-taking product).
+A Windows version also saves notes on an “endless roll of paper.”

-After the change of leadership and Phil Libin’s arrival, the company shifted focus and added the Internet, Apple Mac, and smartphones to its business interests sphere.
-Especially for them, she adapted the application in 2008.
+After the leadership change and Phil Libin’s arrival, the company shifted its focus and expanded into the Internet, Apple Mac, and smartphones.
+In 2008, she adapted the application especially for them.
 At the same time, the spelling of the name Evernote was changed to lowercase letters.

-The open beta version was launched in the summer of 2008, and in the summer of 2011, the number of its users was 11 million.
-The most recent program (in version 10) is an overhaul of the desktop clients.
-Over the many years of its existence, the application has changed the logo given to it at the test launch stage only once.
+The open beta launched in the summer of 2008, and by the summer of 2011, its user base had reached 11 million.
+The most recent program (in version 10) overhauls the desktop clients.
+Over the years, the application has changed its logo only once, at the test launch stage.
 In general, he has two emblems.

 What is Evernote?